barebox/barebox/Documentation/filesystems/ubootvarfs.rst

 =============================

-barebox supports accessing U-Boot environment contents as a regular filesystems in both read and write modes.
+barebox supports accessing U-Boot environment contents as a regular filesystem in both read and write modes.
 U-Boot environment data (ubootvar) device supports automount, so no explicit mount command should be necessary and accessing the environment should be as easy
 as: